A structural glass wall is a minimal and modern alternative to framed curtain walling to create a large or long elevation of glazing.

 The continuous elevation of frameless structural glass units is flamelessly connected and joined together using specialist silicone joints.
 The result is a large glass elevation with no visible framing or fixings.
 The only visible sightlines are the silicone joints between each insulated glass unit.

-Our head and base fixings are able to be completely hidden by your building finishes, meaning you achieve a full floor to ceiling elevation of glass.
+By using our thermally broken Invisio structural glazing system we can create a glass wall with high levels of thermal insulation.
+The head and base Invisio fixings are able to be completely hidden by your building finishes, meaning you achieve a full floor to ceiling elevation of glass.

 With structural glazing you are not limited in terms of glass size, thickness, weight or shape like you are with traditional glass façade systems.
-We can design and engineer structural glass facades to almost any shape and size, with access to the opening the only limitation on size.
+Our Invisio structural glass facades can be designed almost any shape and size, with access to the opening the only real limitation on size.

 These large elevations of frameless glass bring in a flood of natural light and help connect internal spaces with the outside with no interrupting frames.